 Students fulfill the concentration requirements by completing 16 points.
 The curriculum consists of a required course, Political Economy (G53.1400) designed to introduce students to literature and debates in the field of political economy, as well as an approved political economy topics course.
 In addition, two other 4-point approved economics courses must be completed.
-These economics courses are subject to approval from the director of the NYU Alexander Hamilton Center.

 Additionally, students in this concentration must write their master's thesis on a topic that deals with analyzing political economy and must also undertake at least one approved internship with a professional organization or agency specializing in political economy analysis.
-The internship is supervised by the director of the NYU Alexander Hamilton Center and should focus on either domestic or international politics.

 Concentration in International Politics and International Business: